Dragon8029/100-days-of-code/Attempt3.md

 *May 30, 2018*

 Finished working through section 3.
 Learned about scoping and the scope chain, the "this" keyword.
 Started on section 4 on DOM and DOM Manipulation.

+##A3D34

+*May 31, 2018*

+Continued on section 4, Set up the Project(Pig Game), worked through the first DOM Access and Manipulation and worked on some event handling by getting the dice to "roll".